-This park, created for the 1996 Olympic Games held in Atlanta, has 21 acres (8.5 hectares) of green space, rock gardens and ...
+This park, created for the 1996 Olympic Games held in Atlanta, boasts expansive greenery, rock gardens and artwork.
+The ...
 More

 Centennial Olympic Park

-This park, created for the 1996 Olympic Games held in Atlanta, has 21 acres (8.5 hectares) of green space, rock gardens and artwork.
+This park, created for the 1996 Olympic Games held in Atlanta, boasts expansive greenery, rock gardens and artwork.
 The nearly 500,000 commemorative bricks that make up its main walkway were part of fund raising efforts for the Games.
-During scorching Atlanta summers, children frolic in the ground-level Olympic Rings, which periodically shoot streaming arcs of water in time to the seven light and music concerts put on throughout the day.
+During scorching Atlanta summers, children frolic in the ground-level Olympic Rings, which periodically shoot streams of water through the seven rings.
+This park occasionally plays host to music concerts throughout the year.
 Flags honoring the nations that have played host to the Olympics in the past surround the fountain.

 I went there on a missions trip this summer and my whole youth choir and I played in the water show and got in trouble... if you go there make sure the music isn't playing when you go through the water!